Singular integrals of non-convolution type on product spaces

 \section{Abstract}

-A new class of symbols is investigated.
-These symbols satisfy a differential inequality which has a mixture of homogeneities on the product space.
-We show that pseudo differential operators with symbols of order zero in the class are $\L^p$-bounded for $1<p<\infty$.
-Moreover, they form an algebra under compositions.
+We study a new class of pseudo differential operators whose symbols satisfy the differential inequality with a mixture of homogeneities.
+On the other hand, by taking singular integral realization, it can be equivalently defined by kernels carrying certain characteristic properties on product spaces.
+We prove that these operators are bounded on $\L^p$-spaces for $1<p<\infty$.
+Moreover, they form an algebra.